jon-alamo/tinyde/README.md

 - **File Operations**: Create, rename, delete, and move files and directories.
 - **Code Editor**: Edit your Python files with syntax highlighting and auto-completion.
 - **Autocompletion**: Access Python builtins and custom modules with the help of Jedi.
+- **Customizable Title**: Define the header title from the command line.

 ## Installation